msu-cmse-courses/cmse495-FS25/0124-Team_Meeting.md

 # Getting Credit for this assignment

 To get credit for this assignment submit your meeting notes to your teams drive.
+More information can be found [here](Meetings-Notes_and_agendas).
 Before you leave you must make sure that everyone on the team (including the instructors) are able to clone your repository.

 Written by Dr. Dirk Colbry, Michigan State University